 Bow suggests taking a hard look at your credit score, income and assets so you’re aware how much you can afford.
-Lenders use your credit score to determine whether you qualify for a loan and what rate you’ll be charged.
-Generally speaking, the higher your score, the better the mortgage you’ll be offered.
+For a comprehensive look at what credit is and why it is important, take a look at Credit 101: Guide For Managing Your Credit.
+Lenders use your credit score to determine whether you qualify for a loan and what interest rate you’ll be charged.
+Generally speaking, the higher your score, the better the mortgage terms you’ll be offered.

-“These days, there are plenty of tools out there to help people when it comes to mortgage shopping,” he says.
-“For instance, Quicken Loans has a phone app to help you evaluate loan options, as well as mortgage calculators you can use to help you know the amount of taxes you’ll be looking at.”
+“There are plenty of tools out there to help people when it comes to mortgage shopping,” he says.
+“For instance, Quicken Loans has a mobile app to help you evaluate loan options, as well as mortgage calculators you can use to help you know the amount of taxes you’ll be looking at.”

 Prospective home buyers should have a good sense of how much they want to borrow and how long a term they’ll need to compare lenders.

 According to the Consumer Financial Protection Bureau, the agency responsible for mortgage lender oversight, failure to comparison shop for a mortgage costs the average home buyer approximately $300 per year and many thousands of dollars over the life of the loan.
 Get three or four quotes on the same day, to make comparisons easier, as interest rates can change daily.
 This will help you decide on a lender.
 It will also signal to credit reporting agencies that you’re more likely shopping around than applying for four separate mortgages.